SamaMilhem/AI_Project/README.md

   - **CSV Files**: Data generated during the algorithm training, such as metrics for the number of guesses, time taken, and hyperparameter tuning.
 - `GUI_Mastermind/`: Directory containing HTML files for the GUI that can be run locally in a browser.
 This includes options to play the game manually or against the AI.

-## How to Run the Project
+## How to Run the Project 🏃‍♂️

 ### 1. Running the Q-Learning Algorithm
 You can run the Q-Learning algorithm by executing `Q_learning.py`.
 There are several configurations and simulations you can run:

-- To simulate games and evaluate the agent’s performance over 1000 games:
+- To simulate games and evaluate the agent's performance over 1000 games:
   ```python
   simulate_games(epsilon=EPSILON, num_games=1000, alpha=ALPHA, discount=DISCOUNT,
                  max_guesses=MAX_GUESSES, code_length=genetic_algorithm.DEFAULT_C0DE_LENGTH, num_colors=genetic_algorithm.DEFAULT_NUM_COLORS)
   ```
   This will print the average time taken for each game, the number of turns taken, and the total training time.

 - To find the best hyperparameter combination: